 I am a post-doctoral researcher on infant language research at the University of Oxford.
 As Winkler Career Development Fellow at St Hugh's College, I study the causal and longitudinal relationships between sleep and language acquisition from infancy to toddlerhood.
-My on-going research at the Oxford Babylab include backward semantic inhibition, the infant lexicon, bilingual language development, the development of political attitudes in children.
+My on-going research at the Oxford Babylab include backward semantic inhibition, the infant lexicon, and bilingual language development.

 Alongside research, I give undergraduate lectures and tutorials on Language & Cognition, and supervise final-year research projects.